 Reach out even when it’s hard

 Even if you don’t have a great relationship with your mom, it’s still worthwhile to reach out.
-“Love stimulates love,” Gary says.
+“Love stimulates love,” Chapman says.
 “Think about something you do appreciate and thank your mom for that.
-If you can’t think of anything else, thank her for giving your birth.”
+If you can’t think of anything, thank her for giving birth to you.”

-Gary believes that it’s important to take the opportunity to thank your mom now when you can.
+Chapman believes it’s important to take the opportunity to thank your mom now, when you can.
 “The day is going to come when you may regret if you haven’t thanked her,” he says.

-No matter what your relationship with your mom looks like, it’s good to express your appreciation for your mom or other mother figure on Mother’s Day because it’s important to reach out to those who have impacted us deeply.
-“Every mom (and every individual in general) needs to feel loved,” Gary says.
+No matter what kind of relationship you have with your mom, it’s good to express your appreciation for her or another mother figure on Mother’s Day.
+Reaching out to those who have impacted us deeply is important, and they are always deserving of our gratitude.
+“Every mom, and every individual in general, needs to feel loved,” Chapman says.